-By Geoffrey Corn, Professor of Law, South Texas College of Law.
-US Army (ret.)
+By Prof. Geoffrey Corn, South Texas College of Law*

 The International Criminal Court (ICC) Pre-Trial Chamber (PTC) issued a decision with profound potential consequences for Israel and other States, especially those that like Israel have chosen not to join the Court.
 The decision authorizes the Prosecutor to investigate and potentially prosecute alleged violations of the ICC Statute that occurred in what the Court characterized as Palestinian territory.
 This was based on a conclusion that Palestine is a ‘State Party’ to the treaty, and that Gaza, the West Bank, and East Jerusalem fall within the scope of the Court’s territorial jurisdiction as Palestinian territory.
 Specifically, the PTC reached the following findings: